primus/fortress-maximus/README.md

 ## Validating

-After you've added the plugin you can the newly introduced `primus.validate` method to add validators for any given event that is emitted on the spark.
+After you've added the plugin you can use the newly introduced `primus.validate` method to add validators for any given event that is emitted on the spark.
 The validate method accepts 2 arguments: